Crispy Pork Carnitas Recipe

 Remove the foil and continue to cook another 45 minutes to one hour, until the pork is fork tender.

 Once the pork is falling apart tender, drain the juices from the baking pan.
 Broil until desired crispiness is acquired.
 For us, it’s about 5-8 minutes.
-Remember every oven is different.

 How to Serve Carnitas

-Serve with flour tortillas and your favorite toppings as carnitas tacos, in a burrito, or on a salad.
-Some great toppings are sour cream, pico de Gallo, shredded cheddar cheese, guacamole, and lime wedges.
+Serve with flour tortillas (or corn tortillas) and your favorite toppings as carnitas tacos, in a burrito, or on a salad.

-You will swoon when you taste the moistest, flavorful, tender pork carnitas you have ever cooked at home!
+You will swoon when you taste the moistest, most flavorful, tender pork carnitas you have ever cooked at home!

 We also recommend serving this with a very tasty rice dish, such as our Cilantro Lime rice.
 You can even do up some Black Bean dip and make it a full-on party with enough to feed a family or your group of friends!